TestArchitect Queue command line tool

 - Go to the location where you store TAQueue.

-- Generate jobs from a TA test suite by using the create command.
+- Generate jobs from a TA test suite by using the "create command" above.
 This job will be submitted to the JPPF server.
 For example:

 - Location where to store TA batch files: D:\taqueue